vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 - Add substantive analyst notes for context and improvement suggestions.
 - **Checkpoint:** Analyst notes section contains at least one substantive note.
 - Status: Complete (analyst notes section is filled with substantive content.
 2025-04-28)
+- [x] Add Trade-Level Visualizations
+- Include charts with entry/exit points and indicator overlays (e.g., moving averages, RSI).
+- **Checkpoint:** At least one chart with trade markers and indicators is present.
+- Status: Complete (2025-04-28)
+- [x] Add Drawdown, Return Distribution, and Heatmap Visualizations
+- Present drawdown curve, return distribution, and heatmap of trade outcomes.
+- **Checkpoint:** Each visualization is present in the report.
+- Status: Complete